コノム konomu's notebook

 My dad bought this book for me.

-The first structure we’ll learn about is the simplest of all the は structures.
+Basic topic sentences have the simplest structure of all the は structures.
 It’s what we get when we topicalize a case-marked noun (anything marked by the case particles が, を, に, etc.) or an adverb.

-The following diagram shows the topicalization of the subject “父” (dad) in the case structure 「父がこの本を買ってくれた(こと)」.
+The following diagram shows the topicalization of the subject “父” (dad) in 「父がこの本を買ってくれた(こと)」.
 This leads to the sentence 「父はこの本を買ってくれた。」.

-Diagram showing topicalization of 父 in the case structure 父がこの本を買ってくれた(こと)
+Diagram showing topicalization of 父 in the case relation 父がこの本を買ってくれた(こと)

-The “こと” in the diagram above represents that this part isn’t being interpreted as a spoken sentence, but as a precursor to the sentence, a case structure.
+The “こと” in the diagram above represents that this part isn’t being interpreted as a spoken sentence, but as a precursor to the sentence, a case relation.
+Case relations are like a sentence’s skeleton.
+They contains the sentence’s bare meaning, without any concept of a topic or comment applied yet.
+Think of them as tools to help us analyze the meaning of sentences.

-Diagram showing topicalization of この本 in the case structure 父がこの本を買ってくれた(こと)
+Diagram showing topicalization of この本 in the case relation 父がこの本を買ってくれた(こと)

 Examples of Basic Topic Sentences